 Three Ways Telcos Can Win in a 5G World

-Telcos aggressively pushed for 5G, but now, how will those investments pay off?
-Though some still say it’s best monetized for business use, others argue that there is revenue to be made in business-to-consumer (B2C).
-But that requires a competitive strategy and won’t be as easy as selling 4G.
-Though nearly 80% of Americans know about 5G, many still don’t fully understand it, or see its benefits.
+While Telco operators are hoping 5.5G will finally secure revenue growth in the enterprise space, the monetization of 5G remains elusive in B2C markets, despite the fact that it is now globally the standard choice for mobile phones and internet connected devices.
+Though most Americans now know about 5G availability, many still don’t fully understand its benefits, and 69% are unlikely to upgrade their device or service plan for 5G access.
 There’s also a limit to how much they’re willing to pay for the lightning-fast speeds, better connectivity, and low latency that 5G promises.
-How can telcos gain consumer buy-in and wider adoption?
+How can telcos gain greater consumer buy-in and wider adoption?
 Here are three ways to win in a 5G world by using a strategic CX approach…

 The Merit in Marketing 5G to B2C

 There is merit in marketing 5G directly to home consumers.
 The interest is there.
-In a recent survey by PwC, over half of mobile internet users said they were willing to switch carriers for it, and in another Ericsson survey, 67% said they would be willing to pay more for 5G.
-The challenge is that only a third said they were willing to pay exceedingly more.
-It’s often an expectation that speeds and bandwidth will only improve over time, so customers are wary of paying more than $15 extra per month for the privilege of 5G, when 4G still meets most of their needs.
+The challenge is that only a third of consumers are willing to pay exceedingly more for 5G access.
+In a recent Ericsson survey, customers were wary of paying more than $15 extra per month for the privilege of 5G, when 4G still meets most of their needs.

 So, how can telcos come out ahead?
 How can they create a workable business model that will allow them to recoup their investments in 5G infrastructure while also creating future revenue growth?
-Here are three challenges to wider 5G adoption and three solutions using your customer care teams.
+Here are three challenges that still stand in the way of wider 5G adoption and three solutions that leverage the power of your CX teams.

 Challenge #1: Consumers Don’t Understand All the Benefits

-5G technology is making clear headway in B2C markets.
-5G phone shipments have more than doubled in the last three years, and a Deloitte report shows that nearly 68% of global consumers own a 5G device.
-Yet, there are still gaps in knowledge that may be holding some consumers back, especially in the U.S. Almost 80% of Americans have heard of 5G, but this tends to skew heavily towards males and urban vs. rural areas.
+Though 5G phone shipments have more than doubled in the last three years and 59% of North American smartphone subscriptions are now 5G, there are still gaps in knowledge that may be holding some consumers back.
+Though most Americans have heard of 5G, surveys still show this tends to skew heavily towards males and urban vs. rural areas.
 More than a quarter of U.S adults have still received no information about 5G technology, and don’t understand its uses or benefits.
 More concerning is that one in seven adults think it won’t be useful at all.
 For younger consumers, most education comes from social media posts, not from mobile network providers, which is worrisome.
-Only 22% say their main source of information is through telco advertising.
+Only 22% say their main source of information is through Telco advertising.

 Challenge #2: Consumers Don’t Understand the Offering